 NRS 212.140 is the Nevada law which prohibits communicating with or contacting an inmate without official permission.
-A conviction may carry high fines and even jail.
-The statute states:
+This crime is a misdemeanor carrying up to six months in jail and/or $1,000 in fines.

 - having any verbal communication with any prisoner in any jail, prison or other penal institution, or

-- bringing to or taking from the prisoner any writing, clothing, food, tobacco or any other article.
-(NRS 212.140)
+- bringing to or taking from the prisoner any writing, clothing, food, tobacco or any other article.1

-In short, it’s illegal in Nevada to make contact with or transmit articles with any person who is in custody without permission from law enforcement.
-Common scenarios that would subject someone to prosecution under this law include the following:
+In short, it is illegal in Nevada to make contact with or transmit articles with any person who is in custody without permission from law enforcement.
+Common scenarios that would subject you to prosecution under this law include the following:

 - being a spectator in a courtroom and mouthing words to an inmate